Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Discussion

 \subsection{Multimode Dynamical Reservoir Model --- Backaction and Heating}

-{The multimode} dynamical reservoir model is able to \emph{quantitatively} reproduce the nonequilibrium phase boundary scalings $\gamma_c \approx J$ and $\gamma_{LB} \propto \sqrt{J}$ {with an appropriate choice of effective temperature for the reservoirs.
-However, this model shows only transient evidence of the quasicondensate phase (unless $T_{\rm eff}=0$), and collapses to the normal phase at later times}.
+{The multimode} dynamical reservoir model is able to \emph{quantitatively} reproduce the nonequilibrium phase boundary scalings $\gamma_c \approx J$ and $\gamma_{LB} \propto \sqrt{J}$ with an appropriate choice of effective temperature for the reservoirs.
+However, this model shows only transient evidence of the nonequilibrium quasicondensate phase (unless $T_{\rm eff}=0$), and collapses to the normal phase at later times --- { We see no indication of critical slowing down within the bistable region, unlike in the experiment [see Fig.~\ref{fig:SGPE_Drivers}, orange stars]}. { We have however found quantitative agreement with the experimental observations for the other two phase boundaries by choosing only the chemical potential $\mu_R = 12 \hbar \omega_r$ and the effective temperature $k_B T_{\rm{eff}} = 30 \hbar \omega_r$.
+However, an as-yet unexplained discrepancy is that our chemical potential is somewhat larger than what was in the experiment, for which we estimate the chemical potential to be approximately $\mu_R \sim 7 \hbar \omega_r$ for the quoted atom number of $N\sim 700$~\cite{Labouvie2016}.
+Our condensate number (which is cutoff independent and thus a meaningful measure) is $N \sim 990$.}

 It is important to note that all of the ingredients of {finite temperature}, independent reservoir dynamics, and back-action from the system site were all required to realise a reduction in the critical dissipation rate to $\gamma_c \approx J $.
-Neglecting any one of these {features} {results in a} model with $\gamma_c\approx 4J$.
+Neglecting any one of these features results in a model with $\gamma_c\approx 4J$.
 The reduction of $\gamma_c$ is clearly due to a rather complicated combination of effects that all cooperatively reduce the effective value of $J$, including dephasing of $\psi_L$ and $\psi_R$, a reduced Frank-Condon factor $\eta$ [see \eqnreft{eqn:Frank-Condon}] from reduced coherence, and a reduction of the population in the driving sites ($N_R$ and $N_L$).
 Although the inset of Fig.~\ref{fig:SGPE_Drivers}(c) suggests that the {effective temperature} and dephasing are likely the dominant mechanisms that reduce $\gamma_c/J$, Fig~\ref{fig:SGPE_Drivers_filling}(b) suggests that a counter-intuitive ``parasitic condensation" phenomenon, whereby the coherence of the system is actually enhanced by the dissipation at the expense of the reservoir sites may also be a contributing factor.